tamnguyen2189/Drinks_Recipes/README.md

 *Getting training data*

 We define our list of sentences.
-Here is the column of recipe.
+Here is the column of recipes.
 It's good to use a list of sentences for easier processing of each sentence.
-We will also keep a tokenized version of these sentences
+We will also keep a tokenized version of these sentences.

 ```
 # Find vector of chosen recipe